f5devcentral/f5-agility-labs-waf/docs/waf141/labinfo/labinfo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 NOTE:: All work is done from the Linux Client, which can
-   be accessed via RDP (Windows Remote Desktop) or ssh.
+   be accessed via RDP (Remote Desktop Client) or SSH.
 No installation or
    interaction with your local system is required.

 Environment